-The Family Educational Rights and Privacy Act (FERPA) is a federal law that governs the maintenance of student records.
-Under the law, parents/guardians of students, if they are at least 18 years of age, have the right to inspect and correct inaccuracies in records kept by the school about the student.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that governs the maintenance of student records, Under the law, parents/guardians of students or students, it they are at least 18 years of age, have the right to inspect records kept by the school about the student and the right to correct inaccuracies in the records.
 Access to the records by persons other than the parents/guardians of the student is limited and generally requires a prior consent by the parents/guardians and 18 year old students under FERPA.
 Copies of this policy may be found in the Principal's office and in the assigned liaison teacher's office of your child.